Factbox: Kobe Steel's data fabrication leaves 'Made-in-Japan' champions scrambling

-TOKYO (Reuters) - The revelation that Japan’s third-biggest steelmaker Kobe Steel Ltd (5406.T) fabricated data for some of its aluminium and copper products has left affected manufacturers scrambling to pin down the potential impact.
+TOKYO (Reuters) - The revelation that Japan’s third-biggest steelmaker Kobe Steel Ltd (5406.T) fabricated data for some of its aluminum and copper and other products has left affected manufacturers scrambling to pin down the potential impact.

-The products were shipped to around 200 companies which include some of Japan’s most recognizable names:
+The products were shipped to around 500 companies which include some of the world’s most recognizable names.

+The following lists companies that have received falsely certified parts or are checking whether they have received them.
+Listed also are companies included in media reports, where Reuters has not been able to confirm the status.

+Boeing Co (BA.N), the world’s biggest maker of passenger jets, has used Kobe Steel 5406.T products that include those falsely certified by the Japanese company, a source with knowledge of the matter told Reuters. nL4N1MN3HF

 The automaker is grappling with its own compliance failures, recalling all new cars sold in Japan in the last three years after discovering final vehicle inspections were not performed by authorized technicians.

-Honda said doors and hoods were affected, while Subaru said vehicles and aircraft were affected.
+Honda Motor Co (7267.T) said doors and hoods were affected, while Subaru Corp (7270.T) said vehicles and aircraft were affected.

 Japanese industry ministry officials said Kobe Steel materials were used in some defense equipment made by Subaru.